Z3TA/dbo/README.md

-﻿# DBO - Abstract the SQL!
+﻿<h1>DBO - Abstract the SQL!</h1>

 <p>This module for nodejs/iojs makes it easier to manage data and make it persistant between app restarts.</p>

-It (currently) needs a mySQL database, that you have to setup yourself.
+<p>It (currently) needs a mySQL database, that you have to setup yourself.<br>
 You also need to make a datbase schema!
-But you do not have to write SQL withing your app!
+But you do not have to write SQL withing your app! <br>
-Database selects, updates and inserts will be done automatically!
+Database selects, updates and inserts will be done automatically!<br>
-Just use your constructors (functions) and objects normally, with the added benefits of the data being stored in a database (hard drive).
+Just use your constructors (functions) and objects normally, with the added benefits of the data being stored in a database (hard drive).</p>

 Example:
 ```